ING Group: Sports sponsorships

 ING sponsors sporting events and artistic exhibitions throughout the world.

-Sporting

-For several years, ING was the title sponsor of marathons including the New York City Marathon, the Miami Marathon, the Georgia Marathon, the Luxembourg Marathon, the Hartford Marathon, the Philadelphia Distance Run and San Francisco's Bay to Breakers.
+For several years, ING was the title sponsor of marathons including the New York City Marathon (2003–2010), the Miami Marathon, the Georgia Marathon, the Luxembourg Marathon, the Hartford Marathon, the Philadelphia Distance Run, and San Francisco's Bay to Breakers (2005–2010).

-ING is a major global sponsor of association football, sponsoring the Royal Dutch Football Association, Royal Belgian Football Association and the Asian Football Confederation (AFC).
+ING is a major global sponsor of association football, sponsoring the Royal Dutch Football Association, and the Royal Belgian Football Association.
 It also sponsors German Basketball Federation.

 ING was the title sponsor of the Renault Formula One team from the 2007 season to the 2009 season.
 It was the title sponsor of the Australian Grand Prix and Belgian Grand Prix, the Hungarian Grand Prix, and the Turkish Grand Prix.
 ING ended its sponsorship of Renault in part due to a reduction in advertising spending and in part due to controversy surrounding the Renault Formula One team.

 It also sponsored the ING Cup cricket competition in Australia between 2001 and 2006, a domestic limited overs competition.